 was born in Belgrade, Serbia, where he first developed an interest in guitar and studied under the Berkley School of Music.
 In 1998, Ivan moved to Vancouver and made the decision to pursue a career in computer science.
 He graduated at the University of British Columbia (UBC) with an honours degree in Computer Science and Physics a few years later.

 With a desire to maintain music in his life, Ivan formed the Tambura Rasa collective in 2004 with the aim of expanding the boundaries of world-fusion music.
 He studied flamenco guitar in Granada Spain and this journey took him in the direction of event management, music composition and production.

-Tucakov has released five collections of original compositions, influenced by Indian classical to Turkish, Balkan and Flamenco music.
-He has produced electronic mixes, some of which were released on the European Cafe del Mar lounge compilations.
-In addition to the Tambura Rasa ensemble, which has toured across Canada, Ivan collaborates with string quartets, flamenco dance troupes and many guest artists during his live shows.
-Tambura Rasa's 2014 album "Arribada" has been nominated for Best World Music Recording of the year for the 2015 West Canadian Music Awards (WCMA
+Ivan has since released seven collections of original compositions, influenced by Indian classical to Turkish, Balkan and flamenco music and has produced electronic mixes that were released on the European Cafe del Mar lounge compilations.
+Tambura Rasa's albums “Adsum”, “In Concert” and "Arribada" were both nominated for Best World Music Recording of the year at the West Canadian Music Awards (WCMA